 Surbiton - 96 Ditton Road, Surbiton KT6 6RH.
 Free parking in road opposite.
 Times: Tues 8-10am and Wed 5-7pm only.

 This depends on how complex the issues are that you're facing.
-Many people find an improvement in 6 to 12 sessions, while others choose to come for much longer.
+Many people find an improvement in 6 to 12 sessions, although it usually takes many more sessions to get to the heart of your problems.

 Each session is 50 minutes.
 You usually come once a week, at the same time on the same day, although I will always aim to fit in with your schedule.

 Good question!
 Sometimes, not a lot.
 But counsellors tend to see people for a shorter time (up to 12 weeks) than psychotherapists, who may see clients for many months, sometimes years.

 No!
 People sometimes think counsellors can read minds.
 We can't!
 Counsellors encourage you to talk openly about your worries, fears and concerns so you can live a happier, more fulfilled life.

 I spent over 20 years in the fast-paced world of Public Relations and Journalism, working in London PR consultancies.
 Eventually I burnt out and took a career break to study for a university degree.
 I then worked in mental health, setting up and running a number of service user groups in mental health and addictions.
 I have also worked as a tutor at the University of Surrey.
 My own mental health issues led me to receiving many years of therapy.
 It was this that sparked my interest in training to be a counsellor.